Remarks on Automorphism and Cohomology of Cyclic Coverings: Abstract

 \section{Abstract}

-We show that the automorphism group of a smooth cyclic covering acts on its cohomology faithfully with a few well known exceptions.
-Firstly, we prove the faithfulness of the action in characteristic zero.
-The main ingredients of the proof are equivariant deformation theory and the decomposition of the sheaf of differential forms due to Esnault and Viehweg.
-In positive characteristic, we use a lifting criterion of automorphisms to reduce the problem to characteristic zero.
-To use this criterion, we prove the degeneration of the Hodge-to-de Rham spectral sequences and the infinitesimal Torelli theorem for cyclic coverings in positive characteristic.
+For a smooth finite cyclic covering over a projective space of dimension great than one, we show that the group of automorphisms acts faithfully on the cohomology except for a few cases.
+In characteristic zero, we study the equivariant deformation theory and the automorphism group for complex cyclic coverings.
+The proof uses the decomposition of the sheaf of differential forms due to Esnault and Viehweg, In positive characteristics, a lifting criterion of automorphisms reduces the problem to characteristic zero.
+To apply this criterion, we prove the degeneration of the Hodge-de Rham spectral sequences and the infinitesimal Torelli theorem for finite cyclic coverings of projective spaces defined over an arbitrary field.